Estimated reading time: 20 minutes

 So, I updated him on our friend’s life status.

-We had a moment where we just stopped and gave thanks that we have each other.
+We had a moment where we just stopped and gave thanks for having each other.

-I think it’s important to be grateful for what we do have and how fortunate we are…even if I do like to whine and snivel about feeling broke!
+I think it’s essential to be grateful for what we have and how fortunate we are, even if I do like to whine and complain about feeling broke!
 Hahaha!

 Dinner Celebrations